 A home equity loan provides the borrower with the entire loan amount up front, as does a Figure Home Equity Line.
 A Figure Home Equity Line also offers a line of credit up to the specified amount.
 The total amount you must repay is the sum of the amount drawn and the accumulated interest, as well as the origination fee, if any.
 Home equity loans and a Figure Home Equity Line both have fixed interest rates, although the rates on subsequent draws on the Figure Home Equity Line are subject to variation at the time of the draw.
 The differences between a Figure Home Equity Line and traditional home equity loan include the following:

-A home equity loan often involves a number of fees, unlike a Figure Home Equity Line that only has an origination fee 7.
-Additional fees for home equity loans include fees for conveyors, surveyors, and valuation, although some lenders may waive them.
+A home equity loan may involve a number of fees, like fees for conveyors, surveyors, and valuation, although some lenders may waive them.
 The borrower can also reduce these costs by hiring a licensed surveyor to inspect the property.
 In some cases, a home equity loan requires a charge to renew the title information on your property.